F.N.B. Corporation (FNB)

 5. Sales Growth

 This quarter, F.N.B.
-Corporation reported year-on-year revenue growth of 10.6%, and its $457 million of revenue exceeded Wall Street’s estimates by 2.6%.
+Corporation’s year-on-year revenue growth was 11.6%, and its $457.8 million of revenue was in line with Wall Street’s estimates.

 Net interest income commands greater market attention due to its reliability and consistency, whereas non-interest income is often seen as lower-quality revenue that lacks the same dependable characteristics.